+10 000 Books sold

 +100

-Keynotes & Facilitation
+Keynotes & Facilitations

 Dozens

-Of major Scenario projects
+Of major scenario projects

 Several